ruxailab/RUXAILAB/tools/GitHub-To-Discord/README.md

 # TemplateGitHub

-Current implementation is showing in the template discord server https://discord.gg/R7kkg4j6W6 while tracking the RUXAILAB repository
+Current implementation is shown in the template discord server https://discord.gg/R7kkg4j6W6 while tracking the RUXAILAB repository

 To activate the discord bot: